-Sepsis from Amputation Lawyer Philadelphia, PA
+Sepsis From Amputation Lawyer Philadelphia PA

-Signs and Symptom of Sepsis
+The Statistics and Symptoms of Sepsis

-- Extreme pain or generalized discomfort
+- Extreme discomfort and pain

-- Pale or discolored skin
+- Pale/discolored skin

-- “I feel like I might die”
+- “I feel like I may die” being expressed by patient

-- Short of breath
+- Shortness of breath

 A patient who needed an amputation due to sepsis, may be entitled to financial compensation for how their life has changed because of a doctor’s mistake.
 The doctor may have failed to properly diagnose or provide medical care within a reasonable timeframe, which led to an amputation being needed.
 If this is true for you, we encourage you to reach out to a sepsis from amputation lawyer in Philadelphia, PA at McEldrew Young immediately for assistance.